neokya/neokya.github.com/_posts/2013-02-06-project-management-for-hipsters.md

 meta_description: Using Git and Github to manage projects.
 ---
-This is more about git, than project management.
+This is more about Git, than project management.
 I am not going to write anything new, and everything I am going to write is basics.
 But I know we overlook the basics, most of times.
 In fact, this is about how to use git and git hosting services to manage projects nicely.

 I have been using Git as main VCS for quite a long time.
 Github is always there for code hosting, but I also tried Bitbucket for some time.
 (FYI, Bitbucket provides five private repositories for free.
 That is nice.)

-For people new to Git, http://try.github.com
+For people new to Git, go to [Try Git][0]

-All the non-hipsters, read this great post [A successful Git branching model][1]
+All the non-hipsters, read this great post - [A successful Git branching model][1]

 Ok, let's get real.